fadden/6502bench/SourceGen/RuntimeData/README.md

 ## Misc Files ##

-LegalStuff.txt, Logo.png, and AboutImage.png are displayed by SourceGen,
+ExportTemplate.html and SGStyle.css are used by SourceGen's HTML export feature.

-on the start screen and the About box.
+LegalStuff.txt is displayed in the About box.